jameskimezekiel-cloud/ECE2112_PA1/README.md

 1. convert all letters to lowercase;
 2. remove all spaces from the first name;
 3. remove all spaces from the last name; and
-4. join the processed first and last names using one period (`.`).
+4. join the processed first and last names using one period (.).

 **Function format:** `make_username(first_name, last_name)`

-### Methods Used
+The following function and methods were used in this problem:

-- **`.lower()`** — a string method used to change all characters into lowercase
+- `.lower()` — a string method used to change all characters into lowercase

   Example:
   ```python
   w.lower()  # --> "advanced programming"
   ```

-- **`.replace("", "")`** — a string method used to change a selected character to another character
+- `.replace("", "")` — a string method used to change a selected character to another character

   Example:
   ```python
   w.replace("m", "*")  # --> "Advanced progra**ing"
   ```

-### Implementation
-This method is used to create a single function that generates a username by combining the first and last name, separated by a period, in all lowercase characters:
+These methods are used to create a single function that generates a username by combining the first and last name, separated by a period, in all lowercase characters:

 ```python
 def make_username(first_name, last_name):
     f_n = first_name.lower().replace(" ", "")